Paraphrasing evades detectors of AI-generated text, but retrieval is an effective defense: Defense against paraphrase attacks using retrieval

 \subsection{Is retrieval an effective detector with a large retrieval corpus?}

 In the previous section, we conducted experiments using the set of 9K sequences generated by all three models as the retrieval corpus.
 However, this is more of a toy experiment: in practice, a popular LLM API may serve millions of queries a day.
-As the corpus grows larger, the false positive rate (i.e., human-written text falsely detected as machine-generated) will grow.
+As the corpus grows larger, the false positive rate (i.e., human-written text falsely detected as AI-generated) will grow.
 How well do retrieval-based detectors scale?
-To answer this question, we need access to a large corpus of machine-generated text.
-We utilize the training data used to train RankGen~\citep{krishna-etal-2022-rankgen}, which contains over 70M machine-generated sequences.
+To answer this question, we need access to a large corpus of AI-generated text.
+We utilize the training data used to train RankGen~\citep{krishna-etal-2022-rankgen}, which contains over 70M AI-generated sequences.
 We use the Project Gutenberg and Wikipedia splits of the training data, each of which contain 15M sequences generated by a T5-XXL model~\citep{raffel2020exploring} fine-tuned on the different documents in the same domain.
-We discard generations which are shorter than 50 tokens, and paraphrase a small subset of 2K generations to evaluate retrieval. \textbf{Retrieval is effective even with a corpus size of 15M generations.} In \figureref{fig:semantic-search}, we plot the detection accuracy as a function of retrieval database size.
+We discard generations which are shorter than 50 tokens, and paraphrase a subset of 2K generations to evaluate retrieval.

+\textbf{Retrieval is effective even with a corpus size of 15M generations.} In \figureref{fig:semantic-search}, we plot the detection accuracy as a function of retrieval database size.
 Overall, we observe that detection accuracy remains consistently high across different corpus sizes (varying from 1M generations to 15M generations).
-We do observe slight drops in performance as the corpus size increases: just 1\% (98.3 to 97.3) on Project Gutenberg (PG19) and 9.6\% (90.0 to 80.4) on Wikipedia.
-Consistent with the results in \sectionref{sec:control-defense-results}, BM25 continues to outperform \spavg\ across different retrieval corpus sizes.
+We observe slight drops in performance as the corpus size increases: just 1\% (98.3 to 97.3) on Project Gutenberg (PG19) and 9.6\% (90.0 to 80.4) on Wikipedia.
+Consistent with the results in \sectionref{sec:control-defense-results}, BM25 continues to outperform \spavg\ across different corpus sizes.

 \textbf{Retrieval detection works best with 50 or more tokens of generated text}.
 Another important factor for our retrieval-based detector is the query length: shorter queries are likely to have more matches (many of them spurious) compared to longer ones.
 In \figureref{fig:retrieval-length}, we plot the detection accuracy of paraphrased sequences at various query lengths by truncating each sequence to its first $X$ words before using it as a query for BM25.
 We use a retrieval corpus of 2M generations for this experiment.
 We observe that BM25 struggles to detect paraphrased text with a query length of 20 (less than 25\% accuracy), but the detection rate rapidly increases and begins to plateau at 50 tokens.